StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-appjam-1.markdown

 ---
 layout: post
-title: Week Three - AppJam 1 - Three Little Words
+title: Week Three - App Jam 1 - Three Little Words
 published: true
 ---

 ### **<center><span style="color:darkblue">Three Little Words</span></center>**
 <br>
 **Three words**: selected randomly using VNA (_**v**erb, **n**oun, **a**djective_) cards form the basis of the App Jam activity - an intensive period of development and reflective practice.<br><br>
 **48 hours**: the time allocated for this activity.
 Although it has been suggested that we should try to use the full 48 hours, it is also recognised that we may not be able to find such an amount - after all, it is time which has to exist alongside the usual course study, reading, learning, journal-writing and, of course, everyday life.
 In my case, the latter is particularly time-consuming in itself, being as it involves a working life and a young and demanding family.
-At this stage I find I really have little idea of how much time 48 hours is - at least in the sense of finding despersed pockets here and there in which to allocate time both for pure development and for reflection.
+At this stage I find I really have little idea of how much time 48 hours is - at least in the sense of finding dispersed pockets here and there in which to allocate time both for pure development and for reflection.
 This is uncharted territory for me.
 This being the case, I have decided not to try to plan too much in advance but to move forward for short periods before pausing and evaluating what I have done.
 Hopefully, these moments of reflection will provide the basis and knowledge from which I can plan my next steps.<br><br>

 ### _<center><span style="color:darkblue">Guide : Opponent : Restricted</span></center>_

-As well as deciding to use at least one of these three words to help define the nature of my app, I also started looking at them, not so much for their individual or collective literal meanings, as for the fact that they, as do all words, have the ability to be transformed and reinterpretted.
-This can be via, for example, context, order or re-assignment of grammatical useage such as between, for instance, verb, noun, adjective etc.
+As well as deciding to use at least one of these three words to help define the nature of my app, I also started looking at them, not so much for their individual or collective literal meanings, as for the fact that they, as do all words, have the ability to be transformed and reinterpreted.
+This can be via, for example, context, order or re-assignment of grammatical usage such as between, for instance, verb, noun, adjective etc.
 <br>

 **<center>Verb</center>** | **<center>Noun</center>** | **<center>Adjective</center>** | **<center>Adverb</center>**